-- It owes its name to the statue "Colossus of Nero" in front of the amphitheater.
+- That, in case you were wondering, it owes its name to the statue "Colossus of Nero" in front of the amphitheater.

-- Although now only 3,000 people can access it, its stands used to have a capacity of 55,000 spectators.
+- Although now only 3,000 people can access it, its bleachers had a capacity for 55,000 spectators.
 If it were a soccer stadium, its capacity would place it in fifth place among the largest in Italy.

-You cannot miss the St. Peter's Basilica, its dome, St. Peter's Square, and the Vatican Museums, where you will find the wonderful Sistine Chapel.
-Here's what you have to see in the Vatican Museums to make the most of your visit:
+You cannot miss St. Peter's Basilica, its dome, St. Peter's Square and the Vatican Museums, where you will find the wonderful Sistine Chapel.
+I will also tell you what you have to see in the Vatican Museums to make the most of your visit:

-- All the frescoes of the Sistine Chapel (especially, 'The Creation of Adam' or 'The Last Judgment') by artists such as Michelangelo and Botticelli.
+- All the frescoes of the Sistine Chapel (highlighting 'The Creation of Adam' or 'The Last Judgment') elaborated by artists such as Michelangelo or Botticelli.

-- You can't miss Raphael's paintings such as 'The Transfiguration' (his last painting), 'The Expulsion of Heliodorus from the Temple', 'Parnassus' or 'The School of Athens'.
+- You cannot miss paintings by Raphael such as 'The Transfiguration' (his last painting), 'The expulsion of Heliodorus from the temple', 'Parnassus' or 'The school of Athens'.

-- Its museums house famous sculptures such as the 'Laooconte and his sons' or the 'Apollo of the Belvedere'.
+- Its museums house well-known sculptures such as 'Laooconte and his sons' or the 'Apollo of the Belvedere'.